 Norfolk Broads

 Though perhaps better known as a boater's paradise, the Norfolk Broads National Park is the ideal location for anyone with a passion for hiking and the great outdoors, with more than 190 miles of roads, trails and footpaths, from short scenic routes to long winding tracks, making it a perfect if surprising place to enjoy a walking holiday.
 Long-distance footpaths crisscross the region – for example, the Wherrymans Way which follows the River Yare from Norwich to Great Yarmouth.
-Aside from the tranquility of the landscape, it's well-known for its rich diversity of wildlife, including kingfishers and dragonflies around the water at Bramerton, otters at Surlingham, and a range of visiting birds across the seasons.
+Aside from the tranquillity of the landscape, it's well-known for its rich diversity of wildlife, including kingfishers and dragonflies around the water at Bramerton, otters at Surlingham, and a range of visiting birds across the seasons.
 For the best places to stay in the area, check out our Norfolk Broads guide.

 Orkney